My Main Page with Links to My Book

 Rational choice theory

-2. The opinion that self-interested choices made by wealthy people are overwhelmingly morally and economically right and should almost never be subject to criticism, incentives, restrictions or other interference.
+2. opinion that self-interested choices made by wealthy people are overwhelmingly morally and economically right and should almost never be subject to criticism, incentives, restrictions or other interference.
 A monetary policy that costs lower income workers jobs or wages, for example, does not violate rational choice theory or “free” markets because it is “right” for government to intervene that way, but “wrong” for government to intervene with childcare vouchers or wage subsidies.
 See also: power markets.

 Rationalism

-1. Belief that good reasoning is the only road to truth and knowledge.
+1. belief that good reasoning is the only road to truth and knowledge

-2. Mistaken belief that reflection without observation and experience is the source of knowledge
+2. mistaken belief that reflection without observation and experience is the source of knowledge

-3. Mistaken belief that knowledge comes from self-evident expressions.
+3. mistaken belief that knowledge comes from self-evident expressions

 Reactance